CFO, CEO, why you should track your DSO, and how to measure it

 What is DSO?

 DSO stands for "Days Sales Outstanding".
-In simple words, it’s the time it takes to your business to get paid by your users.
+Alongside Days Payable Outstanding and Days Inventory Outstanding, DSO is a key metric in the Cash Conversion Cycle.
+In simple words, it’s the time it takes your business to get paid for credit sales by your customers.
 It’s usually measured in a number of days.

-DSO is the average number of days for your business between 1/ invoice issuance, and 2/payment received.
-For online businesses, that’s usually 0 days, as you’re invoiced when you pay.
+DSO is the average number of days between 1/ invoice issuance, and 2/ payment received.
+For online businesses and companies with high levels of cash sales, that’s usually 0 days, as you’re invoiced immediately when you pay.
 Easy.
 For B2B businesses issuing invoices "net 30" to Customers, in an ideal world, this number should be 30 days.
 Simple right?

-What does DSO number mean and why it’s important?
+What does your DSO number mean and why is it important?

-You can think of your DSO compared to your average payment terms:
+Your DSO is an indication of how long it takes your company to get paid.
+You should think of your DSO in relation to your average payment terms:

-- High DSO: If your DSO is too high, it means that your business takes too much time to collect cash from your Customers.
+High DSO: To ensure your business is running efficiently it's important to collect outstanding account receivables as quickly as possible.
+If your DSO is too high, it means that your business takes too much time to collect cash from your Customers.
 You are basically offering a loan to them on money that should be in your bank account!
-In the meantime, you may need to pay your supplier and use your own treasury to cover the finance gaps, in particular if you’re growing.
-On top of financing them, you also bear the risk of payment failures, as overdue invoice are much more likely to never get paid….
+In the meantime, you may need to pay your suppliers and use your own treasury to cover the finance gaps, in particular, if you’re growing.
+On top of financing them, you also bear the risk of payment failures, as overdue invoices are much more likely to never get paid….
 Don’t get there.
+Take action to lower DSO as soon as possible.

-- Low DSO: If your DSO is approximately around your payment terms, it means your business is collecting cash efficiently from your customers.
+Low DSO: If your DSO is approximately equal to that contained in your payment terms, it means your business is collecting cash efficiently from your customers.
 Customers pay on time when they’re happy about the service you deliver.
+Businesses with a low DSO often have a strict credit policy and reward customers for upfront or early payment.
+Having a low DSO will also please investors as it’s a fundamental indicator of liquidity.
 You’re in a position to pay your suppliers on time and grow your business in a healthy way.
 That’s great, keep it this way!

-DSO is a key performance indicator for your finance team as it will give you a good sense of how efficient your business is at collecting cash, usually a good proxy for the quality of your relationship with your Customers.
-It will also help you with your financial planning, as a more realistic estimate of your future cash collection.
+DSO is a key performance indicator for your finance team as it will give you a good sense of how efficient your business is at collecting cash over a certain period of time.
+This is usually a good proxy for the quality of your relationship with your Customers.
+It will also help you with your financial planning, as it will give you a more realistic estimate of your future cash collection.
+Decreasing DSO can help to boost profitability.

 Business owners often complain about late-paying customers.
 But why does that happen?

-- Customers may just simply forget about their supplier invoices when it's lost between 100 other emails.
-More generally, companies usually don't have the right tools to manage their outstanding invoices;
+Customers may just simply forget about their supplier invoices when it's lost between 100 other emails.
+More generally, companies usually don't have the right tools to manage their outstanding invoices and receivable process ;

-And the problem is, quite often, Customers would not proactively reach out to their suppliers when such a problem occurs.
-That's why B2B merchants need to be proactive on tracking unpaid invoices if they don't want to end up with late payments, and cash flow issues.
-In that respect, DSO is the most synthetic indicator of good or bad cash collection for a business.
+And the problem is, quite often, that Customers do not proactively reach out to their suppliers when such a problem occurs.
+That's why B2B merchants need to be proactive about tracking unpaid invoices if they don't want to end up with late payments, and cash flow issues.
+In that respect, DSO is the most synthetic indicator of the efficiency of a company's cash collection process.

 But before trying to improve it, the first basic step is to measure your DSO.
 Here is how.